Far Infrared Saunas Cardiovascular Benefits

 Here at High Tech Health, we do not just claim that our saunas are the best you can get for your health, we back it up with research, as we do with every claim we make.

-The above studies, and many others, have shown amazing and dramatic cardiovascular benefits of far infrared sauna therapy.
+The above studies, and many others, have shown amazing cardiovascular benefits of far infrared sauna therapy.
 We think it is important to note that these studies looked at far infrared therapy, and that there have never been any peer reviewed studies on near infrared therapy in a sauna.
 The only studies on near infrared therapy are studies treating localized areas with lasers or LEDs.
 See our article on near infrared to read about these studies and the potential harmful effects of near infrared light.

 It is also important for heart health that your sauna has the lowest EMF possible, as our saunas at High Tech Health do.
 EMFs have been shown in numerous studies to promote inflammation and damage the heart.
 See our article on the dangers of EMFs for more info and references.
-Also see our EMF report, showing that our saunas have the lowest EMF levels of any sauna, guaranteed.
+Also see our third party EMF report, showing that our saunas have the lowest EMF levels of any sauna, guaranteed.

 - Laukkanen T, Khan H, Zaccardi F, Laukkanen JA, Association between sauna bathing and fatal cardiovascular and all-cause mortality events.
 JAMA Intern Med.
 2015 Apr;175(4):542-8